 Eggs are a staple in my house and are usually what I turn to when I cook for just myself.

-In a large bowl, lightly beat the eggs with the garlic and cheese Season with cayenne, salt and pepper.
+- In a medium bowl, whisk the eggs with the Parmesan, cream, chives and parsley; season with salt and pepper.

 - In a 10-inch nonstick ovenproof skillet, melt the butter on the stovetop.
 Whisk the eggs again, then add to the skillet and cook without stirring for 1 minute, until just set around the edge.
 Using a rubber spatula, lift the edge and tilt the pan so the uncooked egg seeps underneath.
 Continue until the eggs are mostly set, 3 minutes.

 - Move the skillet to the oven.
 Broil on high until the center is cooked through.
 Slide onto a large plate, cut into wedges and serve.